-CENTRAL FALLS, R.I. — The coronavirus infection rate here in this 1.29-square-mile city of fewer than 20,000 people has skyrocketed in November to 1,058 per 100,000 people – more than double the statewide rate.
+CENTRAL FALLS, R.I. — The coronavirus infection rate in this 1.29-square-mile city of fewer than 20,000 people has skyrocketed in November to 1,058 per 100,000 people, more than double the statewide rate.

 Many residents don’t have the luxury of paid sick leave or employee-subsidized health insurance, and the pandemic has taken a disproportionate toll on the city’s Latino-majority population.

-While indoor dining is still allowed throughout Rhode Island, earlier this week Central Falls restaurants and bars were ordered to offer take-out and delivery early.
+Although indoor dining is still allowed throughout Rhode Island, Central Falls restaurants and bars were ordered on Nov.
+16 to offer takeout and delivery only.
 The city’s high school and its middle school were limited to remote instruction long before Governor Gina M. Raimondo announced a new “two week pause” on Thursday.

 “She is the right person at the right time,” said Dr. Pablo Rodriguez, a longtime community leader who is on Rivera’s transition team.

-Rodriguez, who founded the Rhode Island Latino Political Action Committee, noted Rivera took part in the Latina Leadership Institute and will be joining the ranks of elected Latino leaders such as Secretary of State Nellie M. Gorbea and Providence Mayor Jorge O. Elorza.
+Rodriguez, who founded the Rhode Island Latino Political Action Committee, noted that Rivera took part in the Latina Leadership Institute and will be joining the ranks of elected Latino leaders such as Secretary of State Nellie M. Gorbea and Mayor Jorge O. Elorza of Providence.

 “To me, it’s like a dream come true,” Rodriguez said.
 “I think she will go really far.”

-Rivera, 43, is a former City Council president and state Department of Human Services worker who is known for giving her cell phone to city residents in crisis.
-She has become a fixture in the community, rallying support when families fled a high rise fire at 3 a.m., giving out meals at a nearby Boys & Girls Club, and launching a fund drive that raised $17,000 within 30 hours to provide gift cards to undocumented families.
+Rivera, 43, is a former City Council president and state Department of Human Services worker who is known for giving her cellphone number to city residents in crisis.
+She has become a fixture in the community, rallying support when families fled a fire at a high-rise building at 3 a.m., giving out meals at a nearby Boys & Girls Club, and launching a fund drive that raised $17,000 within 30 hours to provide gift cards to undocumented families.

 “She is well-known and trusted,” said Rodriguez, medical director for community affairs at Care New England and host of the “Nuestra Salud” radio talk show.
 “She has been known as a charitable person, helping her neighbors, ever since she got here.”